 - The average carbon footprint of benchmarked facilities improved 15.9% from 2013 and 27.4% compared to 2009.

 - These improvements were largely due to significant reductions in natural gas use.
 A combination of warmer weather, energy efficiency projects, and operational improvements were all factors.

-- Over 80% of the 135 public facilities that are in ENERGY STAR rating–eligible categories performed equal to or better than the national average for similar buildings.
-Only four of these 135 facilities ranked in the bottom 25% when compared to their national peers.
+- 87% of the 132 public facilities that are in ENERGY STAR rating–eligible categories performed equal to or better than the national average for similar buildings.
+Only four of these 132 facilities ranked in the bottom 25% when compared to their national peers.